rivergold/rivergold.github.io/_posts/2017-3-6-Useful-Python-Modules-and-Packages-for-Machine-Learning-&-Data-Science-(Continuously updated).md

 Python is a language which is flexible and easy to learn.
 And it has lots of convenient modules and  packages.

 In this article, I summarized some useful modules and packages I have used for mackine learning and data science.
-Hope it will give you some help or guidance:smiley:
+Hope it will give you some help or guidance:smiley:.

 # Modules:
 ## pickle: